 Women’s History Month is one that I will continue to create space for remembering the strength, resilience and vulnerability of all women, and the varying and complex experiences they navigate through just to show up in our communities fully.

-A local trailer blazer is Jaelynn Scott, the first and only Black trans woman sitting as an acting executive director in the state of Washington.
-Jaelynn, Executive Director for Lavender Rights Project (LRP)/Black Trans Task Force has used her unique knowledge and experience along with that of her team of equally accomplished Black and Brown trans folks to refocus LRP's work into three specific areas: housing, gender-based violence and poverty law.
-What we know to be true about equity and centering Black trans women specifically is that when you address the systemic issues experienced by the most marginalized in a community you by default address the systemic issues of the whole community.
-Lavender Rights Project/Black Trans Task Force continues to work and collaborate within our community to also support in addressing issues of homelessness and housing insecurity within the Black trans community with their housing project that seeks to build or purchase housing for Black trans women along with comprehensive wrap around services.
+Jaelynn Scott is a local trailblazer, the first and only Black trans woman sitting as an acting executive director in the state of Washington.
+Jaelynn, executive director for Lavender Rights Project (LRP)/Black Trans Task Force, has used her unique knowledge and experience, along with that of her team of equally accomplished Black and Brown trans folks, to refocus LRP's work into three specific areas: housing, gender-based violence and poverty law.
+What we know to be true about equity and centering Black trans women specifically is that when you address the systemic issues experienced by the most marginalized in a community, you by default address the systemic issues of the whole community.
+Lavender Rights Project/Black Trans Task Force continues to work and collaborate within our community to also help address issues of homelessness and housing insecurity within the Black trans community through a housing project that seeks to build or purchase housing for Black trans women, along with offering comprehensive wrap around services.

-Trans women, specifically Sylvia Riviera and Marsha P Johnson have created the blueprint for the ways that we organize and build mutual aid networks which have been an integral part of supporting communities during the pandemic.
-They have served as the inspiration of local grassroots organization Trans Women of Color Solidarity Network (and many others), who take a trans specific trauma informed approach to how the network provides low and no barrier resources to Trans Women of Color in our area.
-These women, often referred to as “trancestors”, have also created the foundation of revolutionary action and strength for trans and gender diverse organizers and activists that included brick throwing (Stonewall Riots) and disruption (Christopher Street Day Parade) in order to establish access to civil rights for the trans and gender diverse community.
+Trans women, specifically Sylvia Riviera and Marsha P Johnson, created the blueprint for the ways that we organize and build mutual aid networks, which have been an integral part of supporting communities during the pandemic.
+They have served as the inspiration for the local grassroots organization Trans Women of Color Solidarity Network (and many others), which takes a trans specific, trauma-informed approach to how the network provides low- and no- barrier resources to trans women of color in our area.
+These women, often referred to as “trancestors," also created the foundation of revolutionary action and strength for trans and gender diverse organizers and activists to establish access to civil rights.